-- 1) A new rock climbing parcel near Oak Flat which has just been added to the exchange; - 2) Seven miles of river bottom and riparian land along both sides of the free flowing San Pedro River, which is one of the most important migratory bird corridors in the United States (as requested by the BLM at the November 2007 hearing on H.R.
-3301 in the House Subcommittee on National Parks, Forests, and Public Lands, this parcel will be immediately added to the existing San Pedro Riparian National Conservation Area); - 3) Two miles of trout stream and other fish and wildlife habitat along East Clear Creek in the Coconino National Forest; - 4) Possibly the largest, and most ancient, mesquite forest (or bosque) in Arizona; - 5) Nine hundred and fifty-six acres of extremely diverse grassland habitat in the Appleton-Whittell Research Ranch an existing preserve jointly managed by the Forest Service, BLM and the Audubon Society inside the Las Cienegas National Conservation Area; and - 6) Four in-holdings in the Tonto National Forest which have significant riparian, recreational, cultural, historic and ecological amenities including populations of the endangered Arizona hedgehog cactus.
+1) A new rock climbing parcel near Oak Flat;

+2) Seven miles of river bottom and riparian land along both sides of the free flowing San Pedro River, which is one of the most important migratory bird corridors in the United States.
+(As requested by the BLM at the November 2007 hearing on H.R.
+3301 in the House Subcommittee on National Parks, Forests, and Public Lands, this parcel will be immediately added to the existing San Pedro Riparian National Conservation Area);

+3) Two miles of trout stream and other fish and wildlife habitat along East Clear Creek in the Coconino National Forest;

+4) Possibly the largest, and most ancient, mesquite forest (or bosque) in Arizona;

+5) Nine hundred and fifty-six acres of extremely diverse grassland habitat in the Appleton-Whittell Research Ranch - an existing preserve jointly managed by the Forest Service, BLM and the Audubon Society inside the Las Cienegas National Conservation Area; and

+6) Four in-holdings in the Tonto National Forest which have significant riparian, recreational, cultural, historic and ecological amenities including populations of the endangered Arizona hedgehog cactus.

-S. 3157 also provides that Resolution Copper must convey all nine parcels to the United States, regardless of value.
-If the nine parcels appraise at a higher value than the Oak Flat parcel, we will donate the excess value to the United States.
+S. 409 also provides that Resolution Copper must convey all ten parcels to the United States, regardless of value.
+If the ten parcels appraise at a higher value than the Oak Flat parcel, we will donate the excess value to the United States.

-Accordingly, this land exchange will result in very significant net gains to the United States in: 1) river bottoms and riparian lands; 2) habitat, or potential habitat, for threatened, endangered and sensitive species; 3) habitat for innumerable species of flora and fauna; 4) important bird areas; and 5) year-round water resources - a rarity in many parts of Arizona.
+Accordingly, this land exchange will result in very significant net gains to the United States in: 1) river bottoms and riparian lands; 2) habitat, or potential habitat, for threatened, endangered and sensitive species; 3) public recreational opportunities; 4) habitat for innumerable species of flora and fauna; 5) important bird areas; and 6) year-round water resources - a rarity in many parts of Arizona.
+In light of this, we believe the exceptional quality and quantity of the non-federal lands that will be conveyed into Federal ownership more than off-set any expected surface impacts to the lands acquired by Resolution Copper.

-Mr. Chairman, we have also agreed to several provisions in S. 3157 that are designed to assure that the taxpayers receive full fair market value in this land exchange and that any facilities or activities we displace at Oak Flat land are adequately replaced, or improved upon.
+Mr. Chairman, we have also agreed to several provisions in S. 409 that are designed to assure that the taxpayers receive full fair market value in this land exchange and that any facilities or activities we displace at Oak Flat land are adequately replaced, or improved upon.
 I will briefly describe these key provisions: